iamfugui/youtube-adb/README-en.md

 **[中文](./README.md) | 英文**

-## Introduction
+### Introduction

-A [UserScript](https://raw.githubusercontent.com/iamfugui/youtube-adb/main/index.user.js) for removing YouTube ads.
-Supports both desktop and mobile versions.
+A [UserScript](https://raw.githubusercontent.com/iamfugui/youtube-adb/main/index.user.js) to remove YouTube ads.
+Supports both desktop and mobile platforms.

-For desktop, it is recommended to install using [Tampermonkey](https://www.tampermonkey.net/).
-For Android, it is recommended to install using [Via Browser](https://viayoo.com/); iOS users can try on their own.
+For desktop, it's recommended to use [Tampermonkey](https://www.tampermonkey.net/) for installation.
+For Android, use the [Via browser](https://viayoo.com/) for installation; iOS users can try on their own.

-The code has been synchronized to [Greasy Fork](https://greasyfork.org/scripts/459541-youtube-adb).
+The script is also available on [Greasy Fork](https://greasyfork.org/scripts/459541-youtube-adb).

+### Usage
+- **Desktop**: 1.
+Install the [Tampermonkey](https://www.tampermonkey.net/) extension in your Chrome browser.
+2. Install the script from [Greasy Fork](https://greasyfork.org/scripts/459541-youtube-adb), or [directly download here](https://raw.githubusercontent.com/iamfugui/youtube-adb/main/index.user.js).
+- **Android**: 1.
+Install the [Via browser](https://viayoo.com/).
+2. Install the script from [Greasy Fork](https://greasyfork.org/scripts/459541-youtube-adb) in the Via browser, or [directly download here](https://raw.githubusercontent.com/iamfugui/youtube-adb/main/index.user.js).

-## Note
+### Note

-YouTube handles different users differently.
-If you cannot use the script properly, it means it may not be suitable for you.
+YouTube's handling of users varies; if the script does not work for you, it may not be suitable for your situation.